emscripten-core/emscripten/site/source/docs/getting_started/verify_emscripten_environment.rst

 Troubleshooting
 ===============

-As above, first try to run ``emcc -v`` and examine the output to find missing components.
-You can also try ``emcc --clear-cache`` to empty the compiler's internal cache, which will then be rebuilt next time it is used.
+First run ``./emcc -v`` and examine the output to find missing components.
+You can also try ``./emcc --clear-cache`` to empty the compiler's internal cache and reset it to a known good state.

 .. _fixing-missing-components-emcc: